Hello. My name is David.

 I stumble into yoga at age 20 when a soccer injury sidelines me for what feels like forever.
 I immediately recognize that yoga could have prevented this injury entirely.

 At this time I start meditating consistently and discover some beginner’s luck, which is surely accelerated by an auspicious encounter with Amma, the hugging saint.

 As a fresh graduate in a crashing economy, I spend the first five months of 2009 living at the Sivananda Ashram Yoga Farm in Grass Valley, California.

 I remain unspeakably grateful to the endless lineage of transcendental geniuses (both seen and unseen, embodied and ethereal) whose ongoing service allows me to access even a sliver of the information I’ve been seeking ever since I was just a child lost in an alternate dimension.

-It is important to mention here that throughout my life I have struggled with anxiety and depression.
+Perhaps now is the right moment to mention that throughout my life I have struggled with anxiety and depression.
 Bipolarity and suicidal ideation are familiar to me.

 I am blessed with generally excellent physical health which Ayurveda helps me to maintain, but I know what it means to traverse chasms of deep grief, to sizzle with disorienting anger and to feel abandoned in a toxic wilderness of existential shame.